-Steal a Brainrot is built on top of an entire Italian Brainrot meme universe — AI-generated characters with pseudo-Italian names that started going viral on TikTok in early 2025.
+Steal a Brainrot is built on top of an entire Italian Brainrot meme universe โ AI-generated characters with pseudo-Italian names that started going viral on TikTok in early 2025.
 By April 2026, hundreds of these characters have been adapted into Roblox games, including the entire core roster of Steal a Brainrot.
-But what do the names actually mean?
+I've been deep in this meme ecosystem since the first wave hit and I still get asked the same question every week: what do these names actually mean?

-This guide is the complete translation dictionary.
-Some names are pure Italian-sounding nonsense, some have hidden lyrics, and a few originate from Indonesian Ramadan rituals (no joke).
-Here is what every major brainrot name actually translates to.
+So here's my complete translation dictionary.
+Some names are pure Italian-sounding nonsense, some have hidden lyrics baked in, and a few โ this one genuinely surprised me โ originate from Indonesian Ramadan rituals.
+No joke.
+Here's what every major brainrot name actually translates to.

-In the original TikTok, the shark "sings" the words tralalero tralala while doing surreal actions on a beach.
-The name has no literal translation — it is just sound made into a character.
+In the original TikTok the shark "sings" the words tralalero tralala while doing surreal things on a beach.
+No literal translation exists.
+It is just sound made into a character โ which honestly explains why it caught on so fast.
+Simple, repeatable, completely meaningless.

-In Steal a Brainrot, Tralalero Tralala is the most recognizable Common-tier brainrot, often the first one new players encounter on the conveyor belt.
+In Steal a Brainrot, Tralalero Tralala is the most recognizable Common-tier brainrot and almost always the first one new players see on the conveyor belt.
+I've watched so many newcomers immediately recognize it from TikTok before they even read the name.

-This name surprises everyone.
-Tung Tung Tung Sahur is Indonesian, not Italian, despite being grouped under "Italian Brainrot."
-It originates from the Indonesian Ramadan tradition where neighbors beat kentungan slit drums (going "tung tung tung") to wake people up for sahur — the pre-dawn meal Muslims eat before fasting during Ramadan.
+This one trips everyone up, and I get it โ it tripped me up too when I first looked into it.
+Tung Tung Tung Sahur is Indonesian, not Italian, despite being lumped under "Italian Brainrot."
+It originates from the Indonesian Ramadan tradition where neighbors beat kentungan slit drums (going "tung tung tung") to wake people up for sahur โ the pre-dawn meal Muslims eat before the daily fast.

-The character is a wooden bat-like figure (representing a kentungan drum) with the chant playing on loop.
-So "Tung Tung Tung Sahur" literally translates to:
+The character is a wooden bat-like figure representing a kentungan drum, with the chant playing on loop.
+So the name literally breaks down like this:

 - "Tung Tung Tung" = the sound of a drum being struck three times